Hachem-SH/mysite/README.md

 **IMPORTANT:** Before we start, we must check these ports 3308,8080,443,9000.
 If they are used, we need to determinate them

-we start by cloning the repositorie
+we start by cloning the repository
 Then we login to docker
 ```bach
 sudo docker login